 The Schoolhouse places a high value on the process of student-directed learning.
 By managing their own work time, engaging in active inquiry, conducting research, revising and editing their writing, creating displays, and problem solving, children master the skills they need to be lifelong learners.
 A Schoolhouse education helps children have a clear understanding of themselves as learners and to know how to access what they need to solve problems.

 The Schoolhouse also recognizes the importance of children learning how to effectively demonstrate what they have learned.
 In school-wide displays children present their knowledge verbally, in writing, visually through drawings, and in a three-dimensional model.
 The displays and other school performances also provide children with the practice necessary to gain confidence in performance and public speaking.

 The Schoolhouse community recognizes and values the unique talents and abilities of each child.
-Children who have completed a Schoolhouse education have a solid academic foundation and a strong sense of self and of self-worth that provides a solid grounding as they enter middle.
+Children who have completed a Schoolhouse elementary education have a solid academic foundation and a strong sense of self and of self-worth that provides a strong grounding as they enter middle school.